CFenner/MMM-Netatmo/README.md

 #### Grant Access to Your Data

 To allow the app to access your data, you need to send a POST request to the auth server and register the app.
 You can send a POST request with [Hurl.it](https://www.hurl.it)([Git](https://github.com/defunkt/hurl)) to the Netatmo auth url: https://api.netatmo.com/oauth2/token

-Also you need to provide the following data:
+Also you need to provide the following data (add as parameters):

 - grant_type: password
 - client_id: [APP_ID]